 3. Smart technology

 Your residential customers aren’t the only ones interested in smart technology.
 Business customers want to know about the latest technology available to them and how these gadgets can help them increase energy efficiency.
 Many business customers simply don’t understand the impact of smart technology when it comes to saving money and improving productivity.
-Questline’s popular video “5 Ways to Save With Smart Technology” is a quick and engaging overview of the topic for business customers.
+Questline Digital’s popular video “5 Ways to Save With Smart Technology” is a quick and engaging overview of the topic for business customers.

 We recommend sharing content about the advantages of smart thermostats to automate energy use in an office environment or the benefits of connected security cameras, smart locks and alarm systems to keep customers’ facilities safe.
 In addition to smart technology, keep your customers informed on hot topics in the industry like beneficial electrification, demand response and smart grid technology.